Tagging Drinks and Liquid Products

 There are few things to keep in mind when applying a flag tag:

-Please note that for all drinks the adhesive is vertical and is covering as much area as possible on the product.
+Please note that for all drinks, apply the tag so the adhesive is vertical and is covering as much area as possible on the product.
 This improves adhesive strength.
 You will even be able to hold up the product by the folded-up section!

 Test Your Knowledge!